maqnius/tilemirror/README.md

 This helps to serve the tiles on your page from the origin server (no consent needed) while sparing the MapTile servers.

-The maps included in a webpage mostly load the same few tiles, so no need for a roundtrip around the globe.

 # Quickstart